deepset-ai/haystack/proposals/text/6001-document-store-filter-rework.md

 # Drawbacks

-The only drawback would be that we need to adapt `MemoryDocumentStore` and `ElasticsearchDocumentStore` to use this new filtering language.
-These are the only two Document Stores currently created for Haystack 2.x.
+The only drawback would be that we need to adapt the existing Document Stores already created for Haystack 2.x to support this filtering system. `MemoryDocumentStore`, `ElasticsearchDocumentStore`, `ChromaDocumentStore` and `MarqoDocumentStore` are the currently existing Document Stores.

 # Alternatives